 Learn more about non-profit management with a hands-on internship with the Alzheimer's Association.
 Each position is unpaid but offers a valuable learning experience for any college student looking to work in the non-profit sector when he/she graduates.
 Click each available internship for a detailed description:

-Promote Alzheimer’s awareness and education at health fairs and exhibit tables at conferences.
-Distribute information and answer basic questions about chapter services.
-Participate as volunteer trainers to families and professionals.
+Promote Alzheimer’s awareness and education at health fairs, conferences and community events.
+Staff exhibit tables, distribute information and answer basic questions about chapter services.

 Alzheimer’s Public Policy Advocacy